Dental Crowns & Bridges in Tweed

 When are dental crowns used?

 Your dentist might recommend a crown if you have a tooth that is too small for a filling, or when a tooth has been too extensively damaged by a cavity to be repaired with a standard filling.
 A crown might also be used following a root canal procedure or to attach a dental bridge.
-In addition, crowns can also be helpful for aesthetic purposes, such as covering crooked or discoloured teeth.
+In addition, crowns can also be helpful for cosmetic treatments by covering crooked or discoloured teeth.

 What is a dental bridge?